What degree programs do you offer?

 to the University (apply online).

-The schedule of classes (Course Bulletin) is posted here.
-Course Bulletins are normally
+The schedule of classes (Course Bulletin) is posted on the Registrar's website.
+Course

-posted 2-3 weeks prior to the next registration period.
-For example, registration
+Bulletins are normally posted 2-3 weeks prior to the next registration period.
+For

 If you need to see a description of a class, you should consult the University Catalog.